Bengals practice in Dayton, site of NFL’s inaugural game

 “They had a way with nicknames back then,” Cincinnati Bengals owner Mike Brown said.

 The NFL returned to the scene of it first game Saturday — well, as close as it could get — as part of its centennial celebration.
 The Bengals made the hour-long drive north and held their first training camp practice at Welcome Stadium, located 3 miles from Triangle Park.
+An estimated 7,500 fans saw a scaled-back workout that lasted a little more than an hour.

+“To come to Dayton and see fans in their Bengals gear, it’s definitely heart-warming,” defensive end Carlos Dunlap said.

+The practice ended ominously for the Bengals, who are trying to escape last place in the AFC North.
+Receiver A.J.
+Green hurt his left foot or ankle while trying to make a catch and was carted off the field.
+Coach Zac Taylor had no word about the severity of the injury.
+Green was sent for an exam.

 The NFL traces its origins to the American Professional Football Association, which was formed at a meeting in Canton, Ohio in 1920.
 Jim Thorpe was president of a league that encompassed Ohio, Indiana, New York and Illinois.
 The first game between two league teams was played at Triangle Park on Oct.
 3, 1920, with the Dayton Triangles beating the Columbus Panhandles 14-0 behind Lou Partlow’s two touchdown runs.
 The Dayton Daily News described Partlow as the “demon plunger” who got in shape by running through woods along the Great Miami River and ramming his shoulder into trees.